Skip to Main Content

 A guide to 13 databases with significant content in both English and the languages of the region

-MLA features some of the best retrospective coverage among databases in the social sciences and humanities, indexing a wide range of materials as far back as 1926.
-Over 1.8 million citations to journal articles, books, and dissertations on modern languages, literature, film and folklore are included.
-In many cases book reviews can also be found.
-Translations of literary works are not indexed in MLA.
+The Modern Language Association (MLA)’s International Bibliography features some of the best retrospective coverage among databases in the social sciences and humanities, indexing a wide range of materials as far back as 1926.
+Over 1.8 million citations to journal articles, books, book reviews, and dissertations on modern languages, literature, film and folklore are included.
+Translations of literary works are not indexed in MLA

 Subject Guide